 The format of the meeting is up to you.
 One group I know discusses dharma topics.
 Someone suggests a topic or reading for next time and leads the discussion.
 My group usually has a little snack after sitting where we ‘socialize’ for a few minutes – and then we put that aside and move to a long check-in for each person.
 We have never met for supper or done something as a group.
 Some groups stay together for many years, some disband more quickly.
 There is no guarantee of course.

 My meditation group has been enormously important in strengthening my practice and my wish is that others have this same experience.
 To that end I’m offering to do for you what was done for my group so long ago – to help form a meditation group for you.

 If you think you might want to be part of a meditation group, drop me an Email with your contact information.
-I’ll save your details and then once or twice a year, I’ll send an Email to everyone and invite you to ‘sign up’ to form a group.
+I’ll save your details and then every year or two, I’ll send an Email to everyone and invite you to ‘sign up’ to form a group.
 Yes, you can and should invite your other dharma friends to consider this when groups are being formed.
 There’s no commitment until you decide the group is what you want.